w3f/polkadot-wiki/docs/general/kusama/kusama-claims.md

 cargo install --force --git https://github.com/paritytech/substrate subkey
 ```

-Note that you will already have had to install the proper Rust version and dependencies.
+Note that you will already have had to install the correct Rust version and dependencies.
 If you have
 not done so, or experience problems installing using that command, run the following commands first,
 and then re-try the previous command: